June 14, 2017, by Erin Snyder

 Arts Impact: Storytelling Objects

-This guest blog post was provided by Hyosun Kwon:
+This guest blog post was provided by Hyosun Kwon from the Mixed Reality Lab:

 The Storytelling Objects project aims to explore notions of audience engagement with hybrid (digital/physical) gifting.
 We will be creating a ‘box’ that will be sent out to transmedia practitioners.
 The box will ask them to create a ‘captivating’ story fragment using the objects and devices within the box.
 Some objects are inspirational artefacts and some are elements to be involved in the story line.
 The story fragments will then be collected together and all participants will be invited to take part in a final online Reflective Workshop to discuss the process.
 We aim to embed the notion of gifting in the exchange activities so that each story fragment becomes a gift for next storyteller.
 We are in the process of collecting ideas for the user experience design of storytelling with the notion of hybrid gifting.